-The Federal Pell Grant awards range from \$605 to \$5,645 for 2013-2014 and vary from year to year.
+The Federal Pell Grant awards change yearly and the maximum award is \$5,775 for the 2015-16 award year.
 These funds are 'gift aid' and do not have to be repaid by the student.
 Award amounts are based on cost of attendance, enrollment status, and the need analysis information provided on the Student Aid Report (SAR), which is the result of filing the Free Application for Federal Student Aid (FAFSA).